Child Psychiatry Curriculum

 Rotations: First Year

-These two clinical experiences give fellows the opportunity to work with multidisciplinary staff, gain experience negotiating with outside systems such as the Department of Children and Families, the Department of Mental Health, and the wrap-around services of the Children’s Behavioral Health Initiative.
-Fellows develop assessment and treatment skills with oversight and
+These robust clinical experiences give fellows the opportunity to work with multidisciplinary staff, gain experience negotiating with outside systems such as the Department of Children and Families, the Department of Mental Health, and the wrap-around services of the Children’s Behavioral Health Initiative.
+Fellows develop assessment and treatment skills with oversight and supervision from inpatient psychiatric attendings and other faculty.

 Patients range in age from 3 to 12 on the Child Inpatient Unit and 13 to 17 on the Adolescent Inpatient Unit.
 Patients and families represent a diverse socioeconomic, ethnic, and cultural mix and present with a wide range of diagnostic problems, including post-traumatic, disruptive, mood, psychotic, substance use disorders, and developmental disorders.
-Clinical focus is on accurate diagnostic assessment, including individual and family evaluations, and broad-based treatment, including psychopharmacology, family work and milieu therapy.
+Clinical focus is on accurate diagnostic assessment, including individual and family evaluations and broad-based treatment such as psychopharmacology, family work and milieu therapy.
 Systems work includes school, social service and program (residential) consultation.
-The Child Inpatient Unit has received recognition for its development of strategies to reduce the use of restraint and
+The Child Inpatient Unit has received recognition for its development of strategies to reduce the use of restraint and seclusion.
+Both units have also developed a family-centered model of care.

 • Cambridge Hospital Psychiatric Emergency Service (PES)